 3. DPF Replacement (Copy / Pattern Parts) – Copy DPF’s, also known as pattern parts are being sold widely on ebaY and even by many parts suppliers across the country at very cheap prices – some as little as £150!
 This seems like a great deal when you compare this to the cost of a genuine new filter which costs £1000+.
 So why is the copy part so cheap?
 Because manufacturers of these copy filters do not dip the filter in precious metals and a certain precious metal is not used during the manufacturing process.
 That particular metal is required to carry out a successful regeneration.
 Most people fall into the trap of buying a cheap copy DPF and then find they’re soon enough back to square one with the problems continuing and 60% of our customers come to us after already having spent £300+.

 4. Custom DPF Removal Session By Sinspeed – We offer a completely bespoke and permanent solution to all types of DPF problems.
 Whether your filter is regenerating too often or just completely blocked up – we can carry out a completely custom DPF removal session whereby we will remove the filter from the exhaust system and reprogram the

 Benefits of a Custom DPF Removal Session by Sinspeed

 Engine ECU to switch off the DPF system completely.
-We also de-activate all regeneration processes and carry out a smoke-correction service to ensure the vehicle will continue to pass its MOT.
+We also de-activate all regeneration processes and carry out a smoke-correction service to ensure the vehicle will continue to run optimally.
 This is a permanent solution with a Lifetime guarantee that you will not experience any future DPF-Related problems.